Trademark Protection: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A TrademarkTrademark Infringement

 - Samples of how you intend to use the mark

 You can have a trademark lawyer file a trademark application for you.
 As long as you offer all the information required, you will be able to receive a summary and confirmation of the trademark application filing.

 Get Help With Trademark Application

 If you need help with trademark protection, consider posting your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of all lawyers.
 Our lawyers come from Harvard Law, Yale Law, and other prestigious law schools, and have about 14 years of legal experience on average.
-Our lawyers have experience working with or on behalf of companies such as Stripe, Twilio, and Google.
+Our lawyers have experience working with or on behalf of companies such as Menlo Ventures, Airbnb, and Google.